 \section{Abstract}

-In this paper, we classify the spherically symmetric Finsler metrics in $\mathbb{R}^n$ with Landsberg type and find some exceptional almost regular metrics which do not belong to Berwald type.
-A partial differential equation system which can characterize the spherically symmetric Finsler metrics with constant flag curvature and Einstein metrics of this type is also obtained.
-Utilize these equations, we find an effective way to construct a non-projective, non-Randers Finsler metric with constant flag curvature and many explicit examples are given by this method. \\
+In this paper, we classify the spherically symmetric Berwald metrics in $\mathbb{R}^n$.
+For the spherically symmetric Landsberg metrics, we prove that there do not exist any non-Berwald metrics among the regular case.
+The partial differential equation systems which can respectively characterize the spherically symmetric Finsler metrics with constant flag curvature and Einstein metrics of this type is also obtained.
+Utilizing these equations, we find an effective way to construct the non-projective, non-Randers Finsler metrics with constant flag curvature and many explicit examples are given by this method. \\

 \textbf{2000 Mathematics Subject Classification:} 53B40, 53C60, 58B20.\\ \textbf{Keywords and Phrases: spherical symmetry, Berwald metric, Landsberg metric, constant flag curvature.}